 “We were actually terminated…They [the government] took away the rights of our tribe and our tribal members.
 So, we were no longer a tribe; we were no longer Native in the government’s view.”
-Cancel culture is most often associated with celebrities losing popularity, but as Ashley knows, Native Americans have felt the isolation and injustice of being “cancelled” for generations, which has taken its toll on both the physical and mental health of the American Indian community.
+Cancel culture is most often associated with celebrities losing popularity, but as Ashley knows, Native Americans have felt the isolation and injustice of being “canceled” for generations, which has taken its toll on both the physical and mental health of the American Indian community.

 COVID-19 has forced us as a nation to recognize inequality in access to health care, which all too often correlates with race.
 Glenn Wilson, Behavioral Health Director of American Indian Health & Family Services, explains how a historical lack of adequate health care has led to many of the mental and physical health issues now found in Native American communities.